|

 Follett

-to Johnston: Welcomes fact that Williams is becoming more amenable regarding the
+to Johnston: Welcomes fact that Williams is becoming more amenable

-hangar.
-Adastra is unable to spend any money (if it is available) until tenure
+regarding the hangar.
+Adastra is unable to spend any money (if it

-of hangar is resolved.
-A committee has been formed to promote a "Boost Mascot
+been formed to promote a "Boost Mascot Campaign".
+Follett

-each operator to pay for a combined advertisement in the Sydney Morning Herald.
+to pay for a combined advertisement in the Sydney Morning Herald.

-Follett advises that he "cannot really afford the expense" of attending
+Follett advises that he "cannot really afford the expense"

-and voices opposition to the resolution of a departmental committee that individual
+for government assistance and voices opposition to the resolution

-would lead to a proliferation of "one-man schools". |
+to a proliferation of "one-man schools". |

 Johnston